rust-lang/rfcs/text/1422-pub-restricted.md

  * "Fix" the mental model of privacy (if necessary) without extending the language.

-   The alternative is bascially saying: "Our existing system is fine; all of the problems with it are due to bugs in the implementation"
+   The alternative is basically saying: "Our existing system is fine; all of the problems with it are due to bugs in the implementation"

    I am sympathetic to this response.
 However, I think it doesn't